unimib-datAI/marl-dfaas/README.md

   than the standard library.
 Used because the experiments generate large JSON files that slow down the encoding/decoding processes.

+* [tqdm](https://pypi.org/project/tqdm/): a small module that enriches the log output during the train.

 When you install these dependenceis using `pip`, it automatically installs other dependencies, some of them are directly used by the project (like NumPy, Gymnasium, Pandas or NetworkX).